PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_validation.rst

     <action>allow</action>
     <action>allow</action>

-So at this stage we're only grabbing allow element but we need the names.
-So now we walk back up the tree one level with a `/../` and append the query with `@name` to only return the names.
+So at this stage we're only grabbing allow elements but we need their entry names.
+Next we walk back up the tree one level with a `/../` and append the query with `@name` to only return the names.

 .. code-block:: json